CIOSC/CAS-Digital-Credentials/README.md

 # TS-115
 Digital Credentials Workspace for TS-115:

+The published docx version will be made available at: [Published](./build/ts-115.docx)

 # Project Detail Summary
 * This project is being carried out under CIOSC Service Agreement No. 2022‐07 ‐ National Technical Specification for digital credentials and digital trust services.
 An excerpt of the [statement of work](./docs/statement-of-work.md) is available.